-- 1. To enable students develop their listening skills so that they may appreciate the role in the LSRWskills approach to language and improve their pronunciation - 2.
-To equip students with necessary training in listening, so that they can comprehend the speechof people of different backgrounds and regions
+1. To enable students develop their listening skills so that they may appreciate the role in the LSRW skills approach to language and improve their pronunciation.

-Students should be given practice in listening to the sounds of the language, to be able to recognize them and find the distinction between different sounds, to be able to mark
+- 2. To equip students with necessary training in listening, so that they can comprehend the speech of people of different backgrounds and regions Students should be given practice in listening to the sounds of the language, to be able to recognize them and find the distinction between different sounds, to be able to mark stress and recognize and use the right intonation in sentences.

 - Listening for general content

 - Listening to fill up information

 - Intensive listening

 - Listening for specific information